ebu/ebu-tt-live-toolkit/docs/source/user_input_producer.rst

 * The output from the handover node will appear in the "Received documents" panel.
 Click a row to reveal the document or message.

-* The output from other UIPs is not output by the Handover Manager until one of then uses a control token higher than the most recently output one.
+* Non-selected sequences can "take control" by sending a document with a higher control token value than the most recently output document from the Handover Manager, according to the EBU-TT Part 3 specification.
+To show this, enter a higher number in the Control Token field before sending a document.

 You can also send messages (not documents) to all subscribers by entering text in the Control Request field.